nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 The system shows an error message <br>
   Use case resumes at Step 1

-2a.
+2b.
 The list is empty
 > Use case ends

 4a.
 User selects invalid task from the list
 > 4a1.
 The system shows an error message <br>
    Use case resumes at Step 3

-#### Use case UC05 - Edit event details
+#### Use case UC05 - Update event details

 **MSS**

-Precondition: Event has to exist in the storage file to edit.
+Precondition: Event has to exist in the storage file to update.

 Guarantees:
 * The corresponding event details will be updated to their new values.

-The user searches for the event (UC04) to be updated.
+1. The user searches for the event (UC04) to be updated.
-System will display an indexed list of the event(s).
+2. System will display an indexed list of the event(s).
-User enters index of event to be updated, field to be changed and the new value for the field.
+3. User enters index of event to be updated, field to be changed and the new value for the field.
-Updates get stored in the storage file.
+4. Updates get stored in the storage file.
-System prints message showing the updated entry.
+5. System prints message showing the updated entry.

 **Extensions**